Lucius Aelius Caesar

-Lucius Aelius Caesar (13 January 101 – 1 January 138) was the father of Emperor Lucius Verus.
+Lucius Aelius Caesar (13 January 101 – 1 January 138) was heir to the throne of the Roman Empire and the father of Emperor Lucius Verus.
 In 136, he was adopted by the reigning emperor Hadrian and named heir to the throne.
 He died before Hadrian and thus never became emperor.
 After Lucius' death, he was replaced by Antoninus Pius, who succeeded Hadrian the same year.